Deforming Lie algebras to Frobenius integrable non-autonomous Hamiltonian systems: Introduction

 In the case when the vector fields $Y_{i}$ do not depend explicitly on the times $t_{i}$ the conditions (\ref{genFr}) and (\ref{zcr}) reduce to $\left[ Y_{i},Y_{j}\right] =0$ \ for all $i,j$ and $\{H_{i},H_{j}\}=0$ for all $i,j$, respectively.
 In such a case the vector fields $Y_{i}$ span an involutive (and thus integrable by the Frobenius theorem \cite{Fecko}, \cite{Lundell}) distribution $\mathcal{D}$ while the Hamiltonian vector fields constitute a Liouville intgrable system under certain additional regularity conditions.\looseness=-1

 Recall that the members of the hierarchy associated with a given Painlev\'{e} equation admit non-autonomous Hamiltonian formulations with evolution parameters $t_{j}$ and explicitly time-dependent Hamiltonians that satisfy (\ref{zcr}), cf.\ e.g.\ \cite{k, oka, t}.
-This suggests that, conversely, some of the dynamical systems with the Hamiltonians that satisfy (\ref{zcr}) could possess the Painlev\'{e} property, as confirmed by the examples related to the H\'enon--Heiles system \cite{b2019} but we defer the investigation of this idea in more detail to future work.\looseness=-1
+This suggests that, conversely, some of the dynamical systems with the Hamiltonians that satisfy (\ref{zcr}) could possess the Painlev\'{e} property but we defer the investigation of this idea in more detail to future work.\looseness=-1

 Motivated by the above, in the present paper we study existence of polynomial-in-times deformations of Lie algebras of autonomous Hamiltonians $h_{i}$ (so the associated Hamiltonian vector fields $X_{i}=\pi dh_{i}$ satisfy (\ref{inv}) with $c_{ij}^{k}$ being constants) such that the deformed Hamiltonians $H_{i}$ satisfy the condition (\ref{zcr}).
 In this way we produce, from the system of non-commuting autonomous vector fields $X_{i}=\pi dh_{i}$, polynomial-in-times vector fields $Y_{i}$ that satisfy (\ref{genFr}), which guarantees existence of common multi-time solutions for the set of non-autonomous systems (\ref{sys2}).
 Under certain natural assumptions this deformation is shown to be unique, see Theorem \ref{main} in Section 2 for details.
 Then, in Section~3, we apply our general theory to the so-called quasi-St\"{a}ckel systems \cite{mb} and present a way of explicit computation of the deformations in question in this particular setting.
 As a result, we construct a number of families of non-autonomous Hamiltonian systems with $n$ degrees of freedom integrable in the Frobenius sense.\looseness=-1